What to Do When You Can’t Pay Medical Bills

 What if I can’t pay my hospital bill?
 You may feel embarrassed if you can’t afford to pay your medical bills, but you’re not alone.
-According to the U.S. Census Bureau, 19% of U.S. households could not afford to pay for medical care up front or when they received care.
+According to the Consumer Financial Protection Bureau, nearly one in five households in the U.S. report having some form of overdue medical debt.

-Medical debt isn’t uncommon – studies show more than 137 million Americans faced financial hardship due to medical bills in 2019.
+Medical debt isn’t uncommon – studies show more than 100 million Americans faced financial hardship due to medical bills in 2022 and about 6% of all adults in the U.S. owe more than $1,000 in medical debt and three million people (1%) owe over $10,000, according to a 2022 analysis.
 However, not paying your medical bills can have an impact on your credit report and credit score, and have other negative effects on your life and debts.

 If you’re having trouble paying your medical bills, read on to learn more about: